aileot/nvim-thyme/docs/reference.md

 Mount the active backup of the `{target}`.

-Neovim will load the mounted backups instead of your modules with the same name.
+Neovim will load the mounted backup instead of your module with the same name.
 You should run [:ThymeRollbackUnmount][] or [:ThymeRollbackUnmountAll][] to restore the mount state.